-Superman movies in order: Full list of Man of Steel movies
+What order should you watch all the Superman movies and TV shows?

 Batman (Ben Affleck) and Wonder Woman (Gal Gadot) are outgunned and still reeling from the death of Superman (Henry Cavill) in Batman v Superman, so Justice League sees the classic superhero team unite to take on Steppenwolf, a villain who is out to terraform Earth into an uninhabitable planet like his own home.

-There’s a new four-hour “Snyder Cut” version of Justice League heading to HBO Max in September 2021.
-It’s being put together by original director Zac Snyder, who was forced to leave production due to a family tragedy.
+There’s a new four-hour “Snyder Cut” version of Justice League.
+It was put together by the film's original director, Zac Snyder, who was forced to leave production due to a family tragedy.

 Joss Whedon finished the original theatrical version of the film.